Last updated on October 5th, 2019 at 07:23 am

 Michael Jr. took a projector malfunction in a Michigan theater and turned it into a comedy career.
 His comedy is about the human experience, tackling fitness and other, deeper topics in ways that are easily relatable to all.
 He is the first comedian ever to appear on “The Tonight Show” live via satellite.

 Bob Nelson has been honing his comedy craft since the late 1970s.
 Because of his expressive face, which features prominently in his act, he is been compared to the likes of Red Skelton, a comedian who had a profound impact on Bob’s career.
-He is opened for the likes of Rodney Dangerfield and is best known for his zany, often sports-related character impersonations.
+He has opened for the likes of Rodney Dangerfield and is best known for his zany, often sports-related character impersonations.

 Taylor Mason is a Chicago-born comic and ventriloquist was the 1990 Grand Prize winner on Star Search.
 Taylor often uses both music and puppets in his act, which he began perfecting back in 1982 while he was still in college.
 He is worked in television, on cruise lines, in comedy clubs and at weddings.
 He is nothing if not versatile.
+Watch one of this class fitness comedy bits.

 This Georgian did not get his comedy club start as a comedian.
 Instead, at the tender age of 36, he began introducing the other acts.
 Shortly after that, James Gregory had his first feature act and hasn’t stopped.
 His storytelling style looks at everyday activities, like fitness, in a new and humorous light.